Dyex719/karmada/docs/proposals/stateful-failover/stateful-failover-proposal.md

 state: running
 ```

-We currently use Kyverno along with a custom microservice to retrieve the last state from the persistent store and mutate the CRD spec to to include the above details.
+We currently use a mutating webhook (Kyverno) along with a custom microservice to retrieve the last state from the persistent store and mutate the CRD spec to to include the above details.

 We believe that Karmada would benefit from having a generic way to store the job metadata/information required for failover and a label/annotation to indicate that failover has happened so that this can be extended to any stateful application.